Epic Card Game

-Epic Card Game is a strategy card game created by Wise Wizard Games, the creators of Star Realms.
+Epic Card Game is a strategy card game created by Wise Wizard Games.
 It was released in 2015 after a successful Kickstarter crowdfunding campaign.

 Epic can be played with two or more players who act as gods in conflict, playing champions who fight against the other players.
 Unlike collectible card games, each set of Epic contains every card.
 The game can be played as a drafting or sealed deck card game, and preconstructed decks can also be used to play.

 In early 2017, another Kickstarter campaign was successfully funded for a digital video game version of Epic.
 As of February 2020, the app is available for free.

 Gameplay

 Players begin with 30 health.
-If this health goes to zero, the player has eliminated all of their opponents, or a player goes to draw a card but has none left, the game ends.
+If this health goes to zero, the player is eliminated.
 On each player's turn, each player has one "gold" point.
 Some cards cost one gold to play; others cost zero.
-At most one gold value card may be played by each play on each player's turn.
+At most one gold value card may be played by each player each turn.
 Cards played may be events or champions.
-The events are discarded after use; champions stay in play until either "broken" (sent to the discard pile), banished (placed on the bottom of that player's face-down deck), or returned to hand.
-Players have many possible actions, depending on the combination of cards they play.
-These cards may do damage to the health of the other player(s) or their champion card(s) in play, cause a player to draw more cards, or bring back cards from a discard pile.
+Events have an immediate effect and are discarded after use; champions stay in play until either "broken" (sent to the discard pile), "banished" (placed on the bottom of that player's face-down deck), or "returned to its owner's hand".
+Players have many possible actions, depending on the combination of cards they play: do damage to the health of the other player(s) or their champion card(s) in play, break or banish a champion in play, create "token" champions, cause a player to draw more cards, or bring back cards from a discard pile.

-Game continues until one of the end conditions mentioned above is reached.
+The game continues until a player wins by either eliminating all their opponents or having no cards left when they need to draw.